brunoalksouza/get-Subscribers-From-Yt/README.md

 ```

 <p>
-Digit the name from the channel that you want to get the subscribers
+Digit the name from the channel that you want to get the subscribers:
 </p>

 ```